owncloud-archive/documentation/user_manual/files/webgui/sharing.rst

 Federated Cloud Sharing allows you to mount file shares from remote ownCloud servers, and manage them just like a local share.
 In ownCloud 8 the process for creating a new sharing link is easier and more streamlined.
-See :doc:`federated_cloud_sharing` to learn to how to create and connect to new Federated Cloud shares.
+See :doc:`../federated_cloud_sharing` to learn to how to create and connect to new Federated Cloud shares.

 Share Permissions